jamonholmgren/ProMotion/README.md

     # Assuming some sort of ORM, like ParseModel
     @my_model.save

-    # When you want to close the current view (usually in a navigation controller), just run this.
+    # When you want to close the current screen (usually in a navigation controller), just run this.
-    self.close
+    close

-    # You can also pass back arguments to the previous view as you close.
+    # You can also pass back arguments to the previous screen as you close.
     # If the previous screen has an `on_return` method, this will be passed into that method
-    self.close(did_stuff: true)
+    close(did_stuff: true)
   end

   # This is called any time a screen "above" this screen is closed. args = {} is required.